Recent News & Findings

 Webinar

-APMI Partners will be holding a webinar conference from beautiful Fiji on Friday 31st May, solely focussed on social research in the Pacific region.
+APMI Partners will be holding a webinar conference from Singapore on Friday 1st November, solely focussed on social research in Asia.

-This webinar is suitable for senior level managers involved in planning, conducting and the implementation of social research.
+This conference is suitable for government, not-for-profit and other organizations involved in conducting and implementing social research.

 To register your interest, please contact: events@apmipartners.com